Call or Text: (802) 625-0201

 If you have taken college courses and you would like those courses evaluated for transfer credit, please send official college transcripts.

-If you are applying to the Creative Media, Filmmaking, Game Art, Game Design, or Visual Communication Design majors, please send us your portfolio.
+If you are applying to the Animation, Creative Media, Filmmaking, Game Art, Game Design, or Graphic Design & Visual Communication majors, please send us your portfolio.
 View our portfolio requirements.

 Champlain is a test-optional school.
 What does that mean to you as an applicant?
 If you would like us to consider your standardized test scores, by all means, feel free to include them with your submitted application.
-Conversely, if you would rather us consider your application without them, we are happy to do that as well.
-Learn more...
+If you would rather us consider your application without them, we are happy to do that as well.

 All deadlines are 11:59 PM (Eastern Standard Time)

-File your Free Application for Federal Student Aid (FAFSA) by these dates to ensure that your financial aid award includes all of the institutional and federal aid you are eligible to receive.
-If you complete your FAFSA after these dates we will still determine all of your award eligibility, it will just take longer from the time you received your Admissions notification to get this information to you.
+File the Free Application for Federal Student Aid (FAFSA) to ensure that your financial aid award includes all of the institutional and federal aid you are eligible to receive.

 Champlain's FAFSA code is 003684